truefrontier/claude-dev-workflow/README.md

 # GitHub Claude Workflow System v2

 An AI-powered development pipeline that successfully combines intelligent automation with human oversight.
-Transform GitHub issues into production-ready features through a systematic four-stage workflow based on the [GitHub spec-kit](https://github.com/github/spec-kit) methodology.
+Transform GitHub issues into production-ready features through a systematic three-stage workflow based on the [GitHub spec-kit](https://github.com/github/spec-kit) methodology.

 ## What It Does

-This system transforms GitHub issues into production-ready features through a systematic four-stage workflow based on the [GitHub spec-kit](https://github.com/github/spec-kit) methodology:
+This system transforms GitHub issues into production-ready features through a systematic three-stage workflow based on the [GitHub spec-kit](https://github.com/github/spec-kit) methodology:

 ```mermaid
 flowchart TD